Introduction to One Flew Over the Cuckoo’s Nest

 These examples show as if wisdom and memory have life and emotions of their own.

-- Repetition: The novel shows the use of repetitions such as;
+- Repetition: The examples of repetitions are given below,

 i.
 What the Chronics are—or most of us—are machines with flaws inside that